jsaunders909/jsaunders909.github.io/_pages/about.md

 Hi!
 I'm Jack, a PhD student at the University of Bath.
 I'm fortunate to be supervised by [Vinay Namboodiri](https://vinaypn.github.io/) and [Darren Cosker](https://www.cs.bath.ac.uk/~dpc/).
 I'm a part of [ART-AI](https://cdt-art-ai.ac.uk/) and [CAMERA](https://www.camera.ac.uk/).
 I'm currently on placement with [Epic Games]().

 My research is cenetered around deep learning in facial animation.
 In particular, I'm looking at *style* in facial animation, with the ultimate goal of seamlessly applying existing animations to new faces with no artistic skill.

+Before starting my PhD, I got my B.Sc in Mathematics from the University of Southampton.